Columns: No Margins, No Limits, No Kidding!

 Does Free Spay-Neuter = Abortion Clinics?

-Blood and DNA samples collected at health clinics and dog shows are sold to laboratories - so do low cost spay-neuter clinics sell reproductive organ tissues?
+Blood and DNA samples collected at dog shows are SOLD to laboratories so do free spay-neuter clinics and abortion services sell organ or fetal tissues?

 Stella Starr, Pet Perspectives

 A friend of mine let her dog be part of a cancer research study when the veterinarian told her it had a rare tumor that could help save other dogs.
 As it turned out, the study was for human melanoma research but the vet convinced her that she and her brave dog could save countless lives by letting them take "plugs" from his tumor.

 I'll spare you details on the agony that poor dog went through from being constantly used for tissue samples and from being kept alive long after my friend would have mercifully let him go.
 Watching him suffer and her being told that too much pain-killers would interfere with the test results and "other therapies" they provided was more than I could bear.

 She lost her dog and I lost a friend.
 She meant well but I have learned how gullible we pet owners are.
 I had a flashback to that poor dog when I watched, horrified, a TV show on Planned Parenthood.
 They showed doctors (I would call them vampires!) harvesting organs from aborted babies when the "fetus" was alive!

 That made me wonder what happens when a pregnant dog or cat is spayed?
 Does the vet freeze the unborn puppies or kittens and sell their body parts to a laboratory?
 Is that the newest twist on "spay and neuter clinics"?
 Are they really just canine abortion clinics that harvest and sell body parts?